Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 500,000 Vietnam Dong

-The highest denomination in Vietnamese currency notes is 500,000 VND, which is printed on the polymer with dark blue color and size 152mm x 65mm.
+The highest denomination in Vietnamese currency notes is 500,000 VND, printed on polymer in dark blue and measuring 152mm x 65mm.

 This banknote’s color is easily confused with much lower denominations: 20,000 VND.
 So, if you are still not good at using Vietnamese currency, you should pay extra attention when using two par values of 20,000 VND and 500,000 VND.
 It is better to keep each type of these notes in separate places.

-High denominated notes of 500,000 VND are often created for the convenience of storage in personal walets or large payouts.
+High-denominated notes of 500,000 VND are often created for the convenience of storage in personal wallets or large payouts.

-The recipient will feel satisfied if you pay for the hotel, dinner at a restaurant, or a local tour program with big denominated money.
+If you pay with big-denominated money for the hotel, dinner at a restaurant, or a local tour program, the recipient will feel satisfied.

 However, it brings a lot of difficulties when a shopper wants to buy some daily necessities.

-Troubles can appear when you forget that you are going to the market or a small roadside shop to buy a bottle of mineral water with a 500,000 dong note.
-You should also not pay taxi drivers on short trips in this currency.
+Trouble can occur when you forget you are going to the market or a small roadside shop to buy a bottle of mineral water with a 500,000-dong note.
+You should also not pay taxi drivers for short trips using this banknote.

 It is challenging to avoid embarrassment when tourists use a completely new currency for the first time.

-But, it is also certain that it will be one of exciting experiences with your trip to visit beautiful places in Vietnam.
+But, it is also certain that it will be one of the most exciting experiences with your trip to visit beautiful places in Vietnam.

-If everything is ready, bring your backpack and enjoy your great vacation in Vietnam.
+If everything is ready, bring your backpack and enjoy your vacation in Vietnam.

-And, you will surely become a millionaire in Vietnam.
+Surely, you will become a millionaire in Vietnam. 🙂

 Stay up-to-date on the latest news and insights in Vietnam by following @vietnamdrive on Twitter and @vietnamdrive on Instagram today!